 NOTE 2—Examples of operating parameters that are selected at the MLD level (i.e., not independently selected by affiliated STAs) are the listen interval (see 35.3.12.6 (Operation for MLD listen interval)) and the WNM sleep interval (see 11.2.3.1 (General)).

-Each STA affiliated with an MLD shall follow the procedures in 11.1.3 (Maintaining synchronization).
-An AP MLD shall correct the clock drift to be within ±30 μs between TSF timers of any two APs affiliated with it.
+Each STA affiliated with an MLD shall follow the procedures in 11.1.3 (Maintaining synchronization). (#16742, 18279) In addition, an AP MLD shall correct the clock drift within all the affiliated APs to continuously comply with the following constraint for each pair of affiliated APs:

+| (T1AP1– T2AP1) – (T1AP2 – T2AP2) | <= 30us

+where AP 1 and AP 2 are any two affiliated APs of the same AP MLD, and T1 and T2 are the TSFs of respective APs at any two instances in time.

+NOTE- The above equation applies only if both the affiliated APs have been operating their BSSes without any interruptions (i.e., an AP interruption corresponds to when the AP is removed and added back following the ML reconfiguration procedure) between T1 and T2.

 NOTE 3—An AP affiliated with an AP MLD provides TSF offset in the complete profile of a reported AP (see 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element)).
 A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any one AP affiliated with that AP MLD (also see 35.3.12.2 (Basic BSS operation)) and use that information to maintain TSF timer for each non-AP STA per 11.1.3 (Maintaining synchronization).